sthapa320/darknet/README.md

 This means you didn't download the file in PART 1, step 3.
 Or you did download the file but didn't put it inside your "Cell_Detection" folder.

+4. My output images have random detection boxes on them, or misses many cells in the image

+Unfortunately, this means you must manually count.
+This issue may be result of poor image quality or due to our limited training dataset.
+Always verify the output, machines aren't perfect... yet.